top of page

 The Impact of Forecast Consistency and Accuracy on Trust: Text

-• Inaccuracy reduced trust.
+• Inaccuracy and inconsistency both reduced trust.

 • However, the magnitude of the reduction due to inaccuracy was considerably larger than that due to inconsistency.